 A manager, or even you as the business owner, will have to enter time card data manually.
 This would include their punch in and out time along with punches for lunch breaks and any other breaks they receive.

 Traditional punch clocks can make legal compliance a lot more complicated.
 To remain compliant with the FSLA, you need to keep employees time cards for at least two years after they’ve left your business.
-Is vital to keep this information on file in the event someone files a complaint against you for something such as failing to pay overtime.
+It is vital to keep this information on file in the event someone files a complaint against you for something such as failing to pay overtime.
 If you don’t keep these records, you may be liable not only for the unpaid overtime, but you will also receive a fine from the Department of Labor for failing to keep employee time card records.

 Your best option is to keep electronic time cards, so there is an audit trail.
 Not only do electronic records take up a lot less space, but you also don’t have to worry about damage from fires, flooding, or any other natural disaster that could wipe out your time card records.

 With physical punch clocks, you are also not able to prevent employees from punching time early or going into unapproved overtime.
-These are the most common types of time test.
+These are the most common types of time tests.
 Punching in early, even just a few minutes a day can add up very quickly.
 Businesses can save, on average, $200 per month by preventing early punch-ins.
 With overtime, it can cost you a great deal more; however, with a punch clock, there’s nothing you can do about it.
 Using a time clock system, such as Buddy Punch, allows you to stay in control and informed.
 You can receive an alert whenever up an employee is about to hit overtime.

 Timecard errors are a lot more challenging to deal with when you’re using a physical time clock to track your employees time worked.
 If one of your employees misses a break or forgets to punch out at the end of the day, you will need to track them down and hope that they remember the time they were supposed to punch out.
 Most likely, you won’t even realize they are missing a punch-out time until you are about to run your payroll, adding a new layer of complexity.